mauroBus/charty/README.md

 - Chrome, Firefox, Safari, above IE8
 	+ Via d3
 - Below IE8
-	+ No support added.
+	+ Sorry mate, no support added.

 Important : r2d3 is used as a library, not polyfills to add d3 support, so conditional loading was added, via AMD feature.
 In case of IE8, r2d3 is used (and some polyfills wich r2d3 doesn't provide).
 Other case, d3 is used.

 ## Installing

 + Clone the repository
-+ Install bower (via nodejs, if necessary) : npm install bower -g
++ `npm install bower -g` (if necessary)
-+ bower install
++ `bower install`

-## What's new

-- Charts Api defined : a chart can be append directly to a html root element
-- Support for negative values
-- LinearScale, OrdinalScale : separate objects for data mapping
-- Directory components relocation
-  + Components : each individual component goes here
-  + Composition : each composed chart is defined here
+## Roadmap to v0.6

++	Multiple scales support and simple instantiation (work in progress)
++	The wiki !
-  + Utils : utilities for data managing
++ Github pages for examples
-- Chart instantiation using different preset options
-- Simple way for chart creation and instantiaton
-- Most charts were renamed.
-  + SimpleDataGroup : takes only one data series to process
-  + MultipleDataGroup : takes N series to draw.
-  + MultipleInstancesMixin : creates N instances of a specific mixin.
-  Since it is the same mixin, creation is the same.
-- Documentation was added to the code, following the YUI standard
-- bower added for dependencies install
-- IE8 support via r2d3 and some polyfills

-## Known issues

-+ Updating some charts that have an axis system displayed as a grid, can have unusual drawing behaviour (for example, the LabeledTriangleChart, some grid lines are displayed before the triangles, but some others not)
-+ Adding a background image to the chart : can't be done via SVG:image, since it doesn't have full support for IE8 yet.

 ## WTF

 The main idea in this approach is to separate a chart in its constituting parts.
-So, a x-y axis system can be seen as a linear scale for x, and another linear scale for y, wich are conceived as two separated objects.
+So, a XY axis system can be seen as a linear scale for x, and another linear scale for y, wich are conceived as two separated objects.
 Having that, it will be possible to use a custom xy axis system, to build more charts, like for example, a bar chart.

 d3.chart will provide a way of defining reusable charts : it's only necessary to call the draw method with the necessary data, and the chart will handle the states of data update.

 For that purpose , each drawable chart will have events that represent data's lifecycle : 'enter' for the new data, 'update' for existing data that changes, 'merge' for managing enter and update together, and 'exit', for elemens that no longer exist.
 For example, if I need to draw 4 circles, when the draw method is called, 4 'circles' svg elements will be added to the root element defined.
 Merge will handle this situation too.

-If I use the same chart with 6 elements, the 'enter' event will handle the two new events, since no svg elements belong to them yet.
+If we use the same chart with 6 elements, the 'enter' event will handle the two new events, since no svg elements belong to them yet.
 Update will handle the already defined 4 elements.
 If the next time I get 3 elements, 'exit' will handle the missing 3 elements.

-## D3
+## d3.chart

 d3.chart is a framework designed for chart drawing using d3. d3 also provides a way of working over svg elements, so a bit of knowledge in both concepts are recommended.
+It provides a template for easy chart instantiation.
+Thanks so much d3.chart!

-## D3 for drawing
+## d3 for drawing

-d3 works defining selections of svg elements (or classes), and will compute a join between svg elements and data to be rendered.
-Svg elements work defining attributes , so they must be explicitly set (for example, width must be set using something like this.attr('width', value)).
+d3 works defining selections of elements, and will compute a join between svg elements and data to be rendered.
+SVG elements work by defining attributes, so they must be explicitly set (for example, width must be set using something like this.attr('width', value)).

 With the selection, it is possible to define common attributes or styles for every svg:element attached to every data element.